How to Get Your Six-Month Old Sleeping Through The Night

 Wake windows in hours: 2.75, 3, 3.25

-Total sleep in the 24 hour period: 15 hours
+Total sleep in the 24- hour period: 15 hours

-Working towards consistent nighttime sleep for your 6-month old is achievable with an optimized sleep schedule, a consistent sleep time response and your confidence.
+Working towards consistent nighttime sleep for your 6-month-old is achievable with an optimized sleep schedule, a consistent sleep time response, and your confidence.

-If you need some extra support with your six-month old, you’ll be in good company with other families I have helped:
+You’ll be in good company with other families I have helped:

 To better sleep,